-A Sub-Fund may invest only in a specific country, region, sector or type of investment with a particular focus.
-Although there are various investment restrictions with which the Manager has to comply when managing the investments of a Sub-Fund, the concentration of a Sub-Fund's investments may subject it to greater volatility than portfolios which comprise broad-based global investments.
+Certain Sub-Funds may invest only in a specific country, region, sector or type of investment with a particular focus.
+Although there are various investment restrictions with which the Manager has to comply when managing the investments of any Sub-Fund, the concentration of a Sub-Fund's investments may subject it to greater volatility than portfolios which comprise broad-based global investments.